VRConservation/fba-myst/chapters/11-pathways.md

 - Establishing a preliminary project schedule

 ## III.
 Feasiblity

+Cite @Wildephor here?
+See bib for url link to study

 - Securing site control
 - Preliminary engineering and design for the preferred tech, and a third party review of it
 - Detailed financial analysis